DakinQuelia/lmdi_gloss/README.md

 Some users dislike the tagging of terms in the posts.
 Therefore, there is an option to disable it individually in the UCP.

-For the time being, I can't manage to use the template from the extension folder.
-Copy the file glossaire.html from the extension root into styles/prosilver/templates.

 ## Uninstall

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.